 - The financial needs and resources of each party

 This determination does not consider the gender of either party.
 The court can award spousal support for any period of time or even for an indefinite length.
-A Montgomery County spousal support lawyer could work to help people to understand the alimony laws and how they may affect their pursuit of spousal support.
+A MoCo lawyer could work to help people to understand the alimony laws and how they may affect their pursuit of spousal support.

 Options for Enforcement

 The State’s family courts have the power to order a former spouse to provide spousal support.
 They also have the authority to take legal action to enforce those orders.
 According to Md.
 Code, Family Law §10-123, a court may take the step to automatically withhold earnings from a payors salary in order to fulfill an obligation.

 Further, Md.
 Code, Family Law §10-102 allows a court to hold any payor who is in arrears in contempt of court.
 This could result in a variety of civil penalties such as placing a lien on property, suspending a driver’s license, or placing a mark on a payor’s credit report.
 If this fails to change a payor’s behavior, the court can even incarcerate someone for non-payment of court ordered support.